 Tina: [00:20:11] It’s changed a bit because my partner got sick a number of years ago so he can’t get intimate anymore.
 So it did.
 He’s had some brain damage and things so it sort of changed a bit and I’m a bit more like his mom than his girlfriend.
 But like I said we’re still in touch and it still works and he loves the other ladies as well.
 That’s fine.
 He still loves me.
 I love him.

 Melanie Tait: [00:20:48] Do you look back on it as a happy relationship Tina.

 Tina: [00:20:51] Yes.
 You have to go into it with your eyes open.
 You have to talk and we talked a lot.
 You have to make sure that there are no secrets because if they’re secret it’s not going to work right.
 You have to be firm in your belief of who you are and who they are.

 Melanie Tait: [00:21:20] Well that’s great advice Tina.
 Thanks for calling in.
 Thank you.
 Bye bye.
 Thirty years Clinton.
-That’s a that’s a great amount of time.
+That’s a great amount of time.
 Have you seen many open relationships last that long?

 Clinton Power: [00:21:36] Extraordinary.
 Yes.
 It’s certainly not the norm.
 But I have heard of that.
-I think what Tina was referring to there was this the importance of communication talking being honest and having really difficult conversations.
+I think what Tina was referring to there was the importance of communication talking being honest and having really difficult conversations.
 Interestingly couples I’ve seen who are in open relationships at work.
 They are they’re actually very good at having the kind of conversations that perhaps other couples dread but they can kind of hold onto themselves individually and have those difficult conversations and be open and transparent and honest.
 And they don’t tend to avoid or run away from the hard you know the tough talk which is good.